Pseudohalogen

-Pseudohalogens are polyatomic analogues of halogens, whose chemistry, resembling that of the true halogens, allows them to substitute for halogens in several classes of chemical compounds.
+Pseudohalogens (also known as halogenoids) are polyatomic analogues of halogens, whose chemistry, resembling that of the true halogens, allows them to substitute for halogens in several classes of chemical compounds.
 Pseudohalogens occur in pseudohalogen molecules, inorganic molecules of the general forms Ps–Ps or Ps–X (where Ps is a pseudohalogen group), such as cyanogen; pseudohalide anions, such as cyanide ion; inorganic acids, such as hydrogen cyanide; as ligands in coordination complexes, such as ferricyanide; and as functional groups in organic molecules, such as the nitrile group.
 Well-known pseudohalogen functional groups include cyanide, cyanate, thiocyanate, and azide.

-Common pseudohalogens and their nomenclature

-Many pseudohalogens are known by specialized common names according to where they occur in a compound.
-Well-known ones include (the true halogen chlorine is listed for comparison):
+Definition